 “Festival of the Little Hills is a must for us!
 Being in Old St Charles is such a nostalgic experience.
 Great shopping for fall and upcoming holidays, live music and all the food stands.
 We patronize the local merchants as well.
 Fun time!!!” -Kitty Rothkopf

 More than 50 local not-for-profit organizations benefit from the Festival.
 By organizing and running the Festivals food and alcohol booths, these organizations rely on the Festival as one of their major fundraisers that help support their various endeavors.
 Food is always a major highlight, from ice cream sandwiches to walking tacos, these organizations provide a diverse selection of culinary fare.
 It is estimated that more than $200,000 annually is raised by, and for, the Festival’s partner not-for-profits, and over the years everyone from Scout groups to Youth in Need, and Make a Wish have participated.

-In addition to the support of not-for-profits, the Board of Directors selects deserving St. Charles City high school seniors and awards a minimum of five - $1,000 scholarships via a scholarship application process.
+In addition to the support of not-for-profits, the Board of Directors selects deserving St. Charles City high school seniors and awards five or more, $1,000 scholarships via a scholarship application process.

 Plan to attend this free Festival, your visit supports local organizations and small businesses and will give you an opportunity to discover all St. Charles has to offer.

 The 2023 Festival of the Little Hills has been scheduled for August 18-20.
 For more information and updates about the Festival of the Little Hills or to contact the Festival Governance, go to the festival's website: festivalofthelittlehills.com.